 Today we are sharing our very own Papier Mache Erupting Volcano, it was a relatively “quick project” that we made in a “last minute” hurry to celebrate my son’s “Hawaiian Day” at school.
 My son has been learning all about the Hawaiian Volcanoes – in particularly Mauna Loa and was very excited to recreate a volcanic eruption.
 Our papier mache volcano is perfect for the classic “Science Fair” project, if you are looking for a science project to make with the kids.
 So long as you have enough “drying time” for the papier mache, this is a quick and fun science fair project to make.
 We added a coat of varnish to our volcano, to allow us to keep erupting it!
+Check out more fantastic Chemistry Experiments for kids over on my friend’s site Science Sparks!

 Check out our basic how to make papier mache post too!